tigerfarm/tigtaskrouterworker/README.md

 Implementation requirements:

-- For non-developers and developers: you will need a Twilio account.
+- You will need a Twilio account.
 A free Trial account will work.
 - For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
 - For developers, I have included a Node.JS webserver program that you can run locally on your computer.
   Or, you can also run this application on a website that has a PHP runtime environment.